Beginner Drawing Exercises: 10 Simple Drills That Work

 Practice basic strokes

-• Lays the groundwork for shading and texture
+• Makes later shading and texture less random

 Ink sketch of an abstract geometric object casting a shadow on a white background, blending sharp lines with shaded textures.